2021 Free National Park Days in the United States

-Sadly, this year, there will not be free admission during the entirety of “National Park Week” as there had been a few years ago, but with a new administration and Secretary of the Interior, maybe that will change.
+As of yet, there will not be free admission during the entirety of “National Park Week” as there had been a few years ago, but with a new administration and Secretary of the Interior, maybe that will change.

 What Parks Participate in Free National Park Days?

-The NPS oversees 419 national parks.
-293 of them do not charge entrance, admission, commercial tour, or transportation fees.
+The NPS oversees 423 national parks.
+A large majority of them do not charge entrance, admission, commercial tour, or transportation fees.
 126 of them – often the highest traffic parks – do.
 Here’s a list of the 108 parks that typically charge entrance fees that will not on fee-free days.

 Tours, camping, concessions, or third-party fees are not covered, unless the individual park states otherwise.
 With some national parks, it might be really hard to get camping permits for these days, unless you plan ahead and reserve now.